 Ballroom dancing on a crowded dance floor is a skill that comes with time.
 There’s even a name for it, floorcraft.
-Basically, it means, just like when you’re driving, you watch out for the other guy.
+Basically, it means watch out for the other guy, just like when you’re driving.
 You know how it is, you learn to predict what the other driver is going to do because you both know the rules.
 You must learn to use this skill when navigating a crowded dance floor.

 As you begin to look for new places to dance, you may find yourself at a traditional ballroom or at weekly events at a dance studio or a Swing or Latin club.

 You’ll probably branch out to nightclubs, bars, weddings, and cruise ships.
 You might find a few couples dancing ballroom-style at these gatherings, but lots of people will be on the floor having a blast shaking it up.

 When you’re dancing at a ballroom function, an experienced couple will automatically navigate a crowded dance floor with ease.
 That’s because they can anticipate the movements of their fellow dancers.
 However, it’s unchartered territory when most of the dancers are free-styling it.

 - Don’t show off with big steps and arm styling.
 Keep it small and mind your own space.

 - Use your traveling steps to relocate to a spot on the dance floor that’s less congested.

 - Watch what the other couples are doing.
 If you see a pattern that they’re using and it offers a safe opportunity to travel, go for it.

 - In the event there’s unavoidable contact made, apologize and move on.